danmacklin/erlang_cep/README.md

 When the matchRecogniseFirst parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true if a test has passed, or false otherwise.

-This is an example of a javascript MatchRecognise Row Function
+An example javascript MatchRecognise Row Function

     <<"var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){